-Renewable Natural Gas1 (RNG) puts waste to work.
-It’s derived from decomposing organic waste, making it carbon neutral and not a fossil fuel.
-It's a sustainable energy that’s key to a lower-carbon future for BC.
-When added to our system and used instead of conventional natural gas, it helps reduce greenhouse gas (GHG) emissions.
+We’re transforming BC’s energy future with Renewable Natural Gas1 (RNG), a sustainable energy source that puts waste to work.
+It’s derived from decomposing organic waste, making it a renewable, low-carbon gas2 and not a fossil fuel.
+It's a sustainable energy that’s key to transforming our energy system.
+When added to our system it helps reduce greenhouse gas (GHG) emissions.

 RNG in a nutshell

-When organic waste like rotting food, waste water, landfill waste or cow manure decomposes, it naturally releases biogas, a powerful GHG containing carbon dioxide and methane, into the atmosphere.
-But before this biogas can escape as GHGs—here’s where we put the waste to work—our partner suppliers capture and purify it to create RNG.
-Better yet, RNG is certified carbon neutral.
-This means that using RNG instead of conventional natural gas reduces the amount of GHG emissions released into the atmosphere.
+When organic waste decomposes, it naturally releases biogas, a GHG containing carbon dioxide and methane, into the atmosphere.
+Before this biogas can escape as GHGs—here’s where we put the waste to work—our suppliers capture and purify it to create RNG.
+RNG is low-carbon, meaning, that using RNG can reduce the amount of GHG emissions released into the atmosphere.

 5 common questions (and answers that might surprise you) about RNG

-No. Fossil fuels such as conventional natural gas, oil and coal, come from the earth’s crust and add GHG emissions into the atmosphere through their extraction and use.
-RNG, however, doesn’t add additional GHG emissions into the atmosphere.
-Rather, RNG uses GHG emissions from waste to create a carbon-neutral energy that’s used instead of conventional natural gas.
-Better yet, the more RNG we can make and use, the less conventional natural gas we’ll use.
-In other words, we decarbonize the gas system.
+No. Fossil fuels like conventional natural gas, oil and coal, come from the earth’s crust and add GHG emissions into the atmosphere through their extraction and use.
+RNG, however, uses GHG emissions from waste to create low-carbon energy that’s used instead of conventional natural gas.
+So, the more RNG we can make and use, the more homes and businesses can displace conventional natural gas and reduce their GHG emissions.

-We partner with local farms, landfills, green energy companies and municipalities to create carbon-neutral RNG from diverse sources.
+We partner with local farms, landfills and municipalities to create RNG from diverse sources.
 Check out our current and upcoming RNG suppliers.

 No. One of the great things about RNG is that it works the same way as conventional natural gas, so you can use your existing natural gas equipment and appliances.
-Consider signing up today—it’s easy.
-And it’s affordable.
+Consider signing up today.
+It’s easy and affordable.

-We’re progressing towards our 2050 goal to replace 75 per cent of the natural gas running through our system with renewable gases.2 This includes RNG as well as other low-carbon or renewable gases like hydrogen.
-In fact, we’re on track to triple our current supply of RNG by the end of 2022.
-Today, our natural gas customers can sign up to choose RNG for all, or a portion of their conventional natural gas use.
+We’re progressing towards our 2050 vision to replace 75 per cent of the natural gas running through our system with renewable gases.
+In fact, we’re on track to triple our current supply of RNG by end of 2022.
+Today, our natural gas customers can sign up to choose RNG for all, or a portion of their energy use.

-A recent report commissioned by the province, FortisBC and the BC Bioenergy Network reveals that by 2050, the maximum potential of renewable and low-carbon gases could be as high as 440 petajoules (PJ) per year—roughly double what currently flows through our gas system annually.
+A recent report commissioned by the province, FortisBC and the BC Bioenergy Network reveals that by 2050, BC’s maximum potential of renewable and low-carbon gases could be as high as 440 petajoules (PJ) per year—around twice the province’s current gas use.

-Decarbonizing our gas system is the right thing to do for our customers and doing it also supports the Province of BC’s climate action plans such as the CleanBC Roadmap to 2030, as well as the Paris Climate Agreement and the United Nations Sustainable Development Goals.
+Decarbonizing our gas system is the right thing to do for our customers.
+It also supports the Province of BC’s climate action plans such as the CleanBC Roadmap to 2030, as well as the Paris Climate Agreement and the United Nations Sustainable Development Goals.